DrMichaelGuo/quiz-questions-and-answers/Chapter 1_Quiz questions and Answers.md

-**What is the primary challenge addressed by data management strategies?**
+**5. What is the primary challenge addressed by data management strategies?**

 a) Enhancing decision-making processes